Brief overview of the Norwegian inheritance law

 F Volunteering for children and young people, governed by the state

 If the deceased had no heirs as provided above and no a written will, the State will take responsibility for the deceased’s estate and make the assets available to organizations volunteering for children and young people.

 2 How much of the estate may one dispose of in a will?

 As a starting point, a testator may dispose of everything he or she wants by will — with the important exception that the testator may not disinherit his or her spouse or children.

-Children may claim a minimum inheritance of 2/3 of what the parents leave behind but not more than a maximum of NOK 1 million for each child of each parent.
+Children may claim a minimum inheritance of 2/3 of what the parents leave behind but not more than a maximum of 15 times “Grunnbeløpet”, the official Norwegian Base Amount, the for each child of each parent.